kdpsingh/runway/README.md

 ## Calibration plot with loess curve (multiple models)

 Unlike single calibration plots, the choice of binned calibration and loess calibration are mutually exclusive.
-To show less curves, you must set `show_loess` to `TRUE` *and* `n_bins` to `0`.
+To show LOESS curves, you must set `show_loess` to `TRUE` *and* `n_bins` to `0`.

 ``` r